intel/gstreamer-media-SDK/README.md

 GStreamer-MSDK
 ==============
-  GStreamer plugins for Intel(R) Media SDK
+GStreamer plugins for Intel&reg; Media SDK

 Overview
 --------

-GStreamer-MSDK consists of a collection of GStreamer plugins for Intel(R) Media SDK.
+GStreamer-MSDK consists of a collection of GStreamer plugins for Intel&reg; Media SDK (MSDK).
-This allows users to use Intel(R) Media SDK (MSDK) in their GStreamer-based applications with minimal knowledge of the MSDK API.
+This allows users to use MSDK in their GStreamer-based applications with minimal knowledge of the MSDK API.

 GStreamer-MSDK includes plugins to perform decode, encode, video postprocessing (VPP) and high performance rendering.
 Please refer to README.USAGE for more information about these